kostas2370/Video-Creator/README.md

 # Docker :
-Docker can't use coquis tts yet , because of an error, trying to figure it out.
 1. Create the .env file and add your OPEN_API_KEY, SEARCH_ENGINE_ID, API_KEY like .env_example
 2. Download these files and add them in the checkpoints folder https://drive.google.com/drive/u/1/folders/1Fp4sjMi6U3bQaKmQQe04qeXzk7quu0Od
 ![image](https://github.com/kostas2370/Clippy-V2/assets/96636678/621fa695-5a40-42e0-9464-51aae08d89c7)
 3. docker-compose up --build in the src folder